arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * "People who like this also like... ".
 How would you implement this feature in an e-commerce shop?
 * Say your Company gives you one week you can use to improve your and your colleagues' lifes: how would you use that week?
 * What's the next thing you would automate in your current workflow?
+* Why are corporations slower than startups in innovating?

 ####[[↑]](#toc) <a name='patterns'>Questions about Design Patterns:</a>